rust-lang/blog.rust-lang.org/_posts/2017-09-18-impl-future-for-rust.md

 and to couple them with mentoring instructions and hands-on mentors. **So if you've always wanted to contribute to Rust but weren't sure how, this is the perfect opportunity for you.** Don't be shy—we want and need your help, and, as per our roadmap, our aim is mentoring at *all* levels of experience.
+To get started, say hello in the chat rooms for any of the work groups you're interested in!

 ## A few points of order